janinemator/JanineMator.com/README.md

 ## About Me

 Hello!
 My name is Janine, and I'm a PhD student studying Human Factors at [Old Dominion University](https://www.odu.edu/psychology/academics/human-factors).
-As a member of the [Psychology of Design Lab](http://www.psychofdesign.com/), I am interested in secure, user-friendly alternatives to alphanumeric passwords.
-In the past, I have worked alongside Promena VR in Grand Rapids to explore the benefits of various virtual environments in mental health.
+As a member of the [Psychology of Design Lab](http://www.psychofdesign.com/), my interest in usability has led to first-authorship of a literature review on usability across several domains, including cybersecurity, transportation, telehealth, and aging and autistic populations (currently pending review).
+My research aims within the Psychology of Design Lab involve graphical authentication as a secure, user-friendly alternative to alphanumeric passwords.
 I am also the webmaster (webmistress?) and PR manager of the [student HFES chapter at ODU](https://www.oduhfes.com/).

+I have also enjoyed studying human behavior in virtual reality.
+During my first year, I took the lead on a follow-on project to examine user trust following human-robot interactions within a virtual environment.
+I have also had the pleasure of working alongside Promena VR in Grand Rapids to explore the various benefits of virtual reality in mental health settings.

 ### Markdown